MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 **Not ready**

 You have some multi-factor authentication (MFA) policies set as "required" for conditional access policies that are assigned to all users.
 Change the policy to use an Assignment that targets a specific Azure AD group that doesn't include any Microsoft Managed Desktop devices.
-For steps, see [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
+For more information, see [Conditional access policies](#conditional-access-policies) and [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).

 **Advisory**

 Make sure that any conditional access policies that require MFA exclude the **Modern Workplace -All** Azure AD group.
-For steps, see [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
+For more information, see [Conditional access policies](#conditional-access-policies) and [Conditional Access: Require MFA for all users](https://docs.microsoft.com/azure/active-directory/conditional-access/howto-conditional-access-policy-all-users-mfa).
 The **Modern Workplace -All** Azure AD group is a dynamic group that we create when you enroll in Microsoft Managed Desktop, so you'll have to come back to exclude this group after enrollment.